zzg890/vch-docs/docs/overview/index.md

 -  Flexible Networking: VC Hub supports flexible networking, making it easy to scale applications, ensuring that your industrial applications can seamlessly adapt to growth in demand and continue to provide efficient monitoring and control.
 -  Cross-platform: The fully cross-platform nature of VC Hub allows you to easily implement unified monitoring and control across different operating systems and devices, regardless of any on-site deployment conditions.
 -  Localization: VC Hub supports main stream localized operating systems and chips, meeting the needs of domestic customers and providing more local support for industrial automation.
--  3D Low-code Digital Twin Platform: VC Hub i s low-code digital twin platform combines powerful digital modeling and low-code development capabilities, allowing users to easily create digital twin scenarios, simulate industrial processes, and rapidly develop 3D twin applications, providing faster innovation and responsiveness for industrial automation.
+-  3D Low-code Digital Twin Platform: VC Hub is low-code digital twin platform combines powerful digital modeling and low-code development capabilities, allowing users to easily create digital twin scenarios, simulate industrial processes, and rapidly develop 3D twin applications, providing faster innovation and responsiveness for industrial automation.